aam-git/docker-percona-server-mongodb-encrypt-at-rest/README.md

 ### powered by [percona-server-mongodb][1]

-[Percona][2] Percona Server for MongoDB® is a free, enhanced, fully compatible, open source, drop-in replacement for the MongoDB® Community Edition that includes enterprise-grade features and functionality.
+[Percona Server for MongoDB][2] ® is a free, enhanced, fully compatible, open source, drop-in replacement for the MongoDB® Community Edition that includes enterprise-grade features and functionality.

 ------------